Super Bowl Craft Idea: Make a no-sew football t-shirt or onesie

 —

-How to make a no-sew football t-shirt or onesie:
+How to make a no-sew DIY football shirt for kids (or football onesie):

 Line up your lacings to make sure they’re still the same length compared to one another.
 Re-do any lacings that ended up being too short.
 And don’t forget to seal the 7″ ribbon too.

-Roll out your fusible webbing on a self-healing cutting mat.
+Roll out your iron-on fusible web on a self-healing cutting mat.
 Cut four 2″ pieces and one 7″ piece.
+Or you can use fabric glue.

 Slice them in half lengthwise using a fabric rotary cutter, clear plastic ruler and self-healing mat.